mkdecisiondev/devdocs/aws/advanced-topics/s3-signed-url/s3-signed-url.md

 </CORSConfiguration>
 ```

 It is also important to make sure that the Lambda function has a role that allows appropriate access to the bucket.
 Your technical supervisor may provide you this role, or you may need to create it.
-The AWS SDK methods we will be using are [s3.putObject()](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#putObject-property) and [s3.getSignedUrl()](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#getSignedUrl-property), so if you are creating the role in AWS IAM make sure that it grants permission to perform both of these methods on the bucket you are using.
+The AWS SDK functions we will be using are [s3.putObject()](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#putObject-property) and [s3.getSignedUrl()](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#getSignedUrl-property), so if you are creating the role in AWS IAM make sure that it grants permission to perform both of these functions on the bucket you are using.

 ## Lambda Function

-As already mentioned, the AWS SDK method we will be using in our Lambda function is `s3.getSignedUrl`.
-This method returns a URL.
+As already mentioned, the AWS SDK function we will be using in our Lambda function is `s3.getSignedUrl()`.
+This function returns a URL.
 When this URL is used to make an HTTP request, it will contain all the information and authorization needed to upload a file to an S3 bucket.

 We want the objects in our bucket to have unique filenames.
 For that, we'll be using a package to create universally unique identifiers.
 After we've initialized our function locally using [pnpm](https://github.com/pnpm/pnpm), we need to open the project in the command line and run `pnpm install uuid`.
 We can then use the uuid as the S3 object's key parameter, which S3 uses to create its filename.

-Let's create our function's entry point (index.js) and import the uuid package.
-We will also import the AWS SDK, which the function will have access to once it is uploaded to Lambda.
+Let's create our function's entry point (`index.js`) and require the uuid package.
+We will also require the AWS SDK, which the function will have access to once it is uploaded to Lambda.

 ```javascript
 const AWS = require('aws-sdk');
 const uuid4 = require('uuid/v4');
 ```

 Next we create our handler function.
-We'll create an S3 instance to give us access to the `getSignedUrl` method, and a uuid instance to serve as our key.
+We'll create an S3 instance to give us access to the `getSignedUrl()` function, and a uuid instance to serve as our key.

 ```javascript
 exports.handler = function(event, context, callback) {